alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Controller MUST verify the compliance of the Receiver with a Sender using privacy encryption from the SDP transport file `privacy` attribute.
 The presence of such attribute in an SDP transport file indicate that the stream is privacy protected.
 Only Receivers supporting privacy encryption and the PEP protocol can consume such streams.
 The fine grained Receiver privacy capabilities are provided as part of the associated Receiver's transport parameters constraints.

 A Sender MAY provide a `urn:x-matrox:cap:transport:privacy` capability to indicate that privacy encrypted streams are supported.
+A Sender MAY support either true or false values.
 A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
 It is not allowed to constrain a Sender for such capability as PEP is a protection mechanism under the controle of the Sender.

+Informative Note: A Sender is configured by an administrator to produce either privacy encrypted streams or non-encrypted streams.
+The Sender capability indicates the current configuration.

 ### RTP Payload Header